bug400/capasm/NCAS.md

 Notes:

 * *ncas* regards the size of the result of a computation always as unknown.
-* With a few exceptions (see below) expressions are evaluated in the second pass of the assembly.
-In this case the use of forward references (symbols which are defined later in the source file) is allowed.
+* With a few exceptions (see below), expressions are evaluated in the second pass of the assembly.
+In this case the use of forward references (symbols that are defined later in the source file) is allowed.

 Data Lists